NEW OPPORTUNITIES IN CANCER TREATMENT

 Beroni will play an active role in the cancer drug development process from conducting preclinical studies in the laboratory to testing potential therapies in humans.
 It is leading efforts on several fronts to determine the most efficient and effective ways to evaluate new anticancer therapies, such as developing new clinical trial designs that are more appropriate for precision medicine and immunotherapies.

-As part of the collaboration with the University of NSW (Australia), Beroni is investing in the development of a new anti-cancer drug PENAO which will commence Phase 2 clinical trial in 2021.
-PENAO is a second-generation drug developed out successful trials in the UK of the first-generation compound.
+As part of the collaboration with the University of NSW (Australia), Beroni is investing in the development of a new anti-cancer drug PENAO which will commence Phase 2 clinical trials in Australia and China.
+PENAO is a second-generation drug developed from successful trials in the UK of the first-generation compound.
 It has the power to shrink tumours and potentially provide an alternative to chemotherapy.
 PENAO is the result of ten years’ work by Professor Philip Hogg, who was inaugural director of UNSW’s Lowy Cancer Research Centre at the time, and his UNSW colleagues.
 Articles published on the Phase 1 clinical trial results can be downloaded from the link below.